-After opening, microwell plate or individual strips should be stored at - 20°C or lower in original foil packaging with desiccant until use.
+After opening, microwell plate or individual strips should be stored at

+-20°C or lower in original foil packaging with desiccant until use.

-Undiluted MMP-9 standard should be stored preferably at -70 °C and aliquoted to minimize freeze-thaw cycles.
+The undiluted MMP-7 stock or 32 ng/ml diluted MMP-7 stock-solution should be stored aliquoted preferably at -70 °C and freeze-thaw cycles should be minimized.

-Diluted standard should be used immediately and thereafter discarded.
+Further diluted standards should be used immediately and thereafter discarded.

-Concentrated APMA solution (1M) should be stored aliquoted at - 20°C. The diluted working solution should be discarded after use and not refrozen.
+Concentrated APMA solution (1M) should be stored aliquoted at

+-20°C. The diluted working solution should be discarded after use and not refrozen.
 Discard this organo- mercurial according to local regulations.

-Assay Buffer should be stored at 4 °C for short term storage (less than 1 week), or -20 °C for longer storage (several months).
+Assay Buffer should be stored at 4°C for short term storage (less than 1 week), or -20°C for longer storage (several months).